 10. Colorado River through Grand Canyon National Park – Northern Arizona

-The Colorado River is unquestionably on everyone’s best rafting and camping trips in the world!
+The Colorado River is unquestionably on everyone’s list of best rafting and camping trips in the world!
 There is huge whitewater, amazing sandy beaches for camping, and incredible hiking to scenic vistas and lush grottos.
 The human history of the area is fascinating and the guides are typically well seasoned and knowledgeable.
-These trips run from 2 to 18-days.
+These trips run from overnight to 18-days.
 The question is which is the best trip and when to go.
 (Learn more about floating through Grand Canyon.)

 Concluding Thoughts

-While all these trips create an incredible experience between the rafting, camping, and scenery, the best trip is the one that meets your groups needs.
-Families with children from 8 to 13 will be best on the Yampa, Lodore, Salmon, and Rogue Rivers.
+While all these vacation packages create an incredible experience between the rafting, camping, and scenery, the best white water rafting trip in the US is the one that meets your groups needs.
+Families with children from 8 to 13 will be best on the Gates of Lodore, Salmon, and Rogue Rivers.
 The other rivers are not as family friendly with longer river days, tougher conditions, or harder whitewater.
-If you have questions please give us a call or contact us by email!
+Looking for something more remote and wild check out our Alaskan rafting trips.